sigi-cli/sigi/README.md

 It's primarily intended for you to use as extra memory.
 Use it to organize your tasks, groceries, or the next board games you want to play.

-Sigi can also be used as a stack-management tool.
-It can be used as disk- persistent stack memory, for example, in a shell script or in Rust code.

 ```
 sigi 1.1.0
 An organizational tool.